Being an environmental representative in middle school or high school: What can you do?

 Commitments, but a lack of resources

-The commitment of the eco-delegates interviewed stems from a strong motivation to take action for the environment, to feel useful, and to align with the ideas they champion so that they can be implemented in their various communities: “I’m very concerned about climate change, and I really wanted to take action to make a difference,” notes one high school student.
-“We realize there are problems, that we need to help our planet and even biodiversity, etc. And I think we need someone to represent that,” adds a high school student.
+The commitment of the eco-delegates interviewed stems from a strong motivation to take action for the environment, to feel useful, and to align with the ideas they advocate so that they can be implemented in their various communities: “I’m very concerned about climate change, and I really wanted to take action to make a difference,” notes one high school student.
+“We realize there are problems, that we need to help our planet and even biodiversity, and so on.
+And I think we need someone to represent that,” adds a high school student.

-It is indeed a broad vision that seems to motivate students, extending beyond activities within a single school.
-These students have long-term projects—aimed, in particular, at opening their minds to the world—and are successfully bringing them to fruition in some schools (fundraisers for charities; clean-up walks; “Solidarity for the Congo”).
+It is indeed a broad vision that seems to motivate the students, going beyond initiatives within a single school.
+These students have long-term projects—aimed, in particular, at opening their minds to the world—and are successfully bringing them to life in some schools (fundraisers for charities; clean-up walks; “Solidarity for the Congo”).

-There is therefore a disconnect between their aspirations and the institution’s objectives, which focus on enforcing official regulations, including the accreditation of schools.
+There is therefore a disconnect between their aspirations and the institution’s objectives, which are focused on enforcing official regulations, including the accreditation of schools.
 In fact, the students surveyed were unaware that such accreditation even existed.

 [Nearly 80,000 readers rely on The Conversation’s newsletter to better understand the world’s major issues.
 Subscribe today]